“I need help” was what I said when my friend answered his phone on Christmas Eve. Without skipping a beat, he replied, “OK. What can I do?“

 That is friendship.

 Bruce, Craig and I are all friends with each other.
 We’ve been friends for 20 years.
-Although I moved away from them 18 years ago, we stay in regular touch by phone.
+Although I moved away 18 years ago, we stay in touch by phone.
 Occasionally I saw them when I traveled back to Pittsburgh for work.

 Sometimes we grow weary of each other.
 I’m kind of an asshole.
-They can sometimes get whiny and self absorbed.
-Sometimes we blather on about ourselves and the victim on the other end of the phone never gets a chance to say a word.
+They can sometimes be whiny and self-absorbed.
+Sometimes we blather on about ourselves while the victim on the other end of the phone listens without getting a chance to interject.
 Sometimes we annoy each other.

 But when one of truly needs something, the others drop everything and help.
 Period.

-Even on Christmas Eve on the coldest day of the year.
-Maybe, especially because it was.
+Even on Christmas Eve- on the coldest day of the year – when we all have better things to do.

 I’m ecstatic that my furnace is running.
-In stopped again the next day, but I knew exactly what to do to get it back running within a few hours.
-Once Home Depot reopens tomorrow, I’ll pickup some supplies to prevent this problem from recurring.
+It stopped again the next day, but I knew what to do to get it back running within a few hours.
+Once Home Depot reopens tomorrow, I’ll pickup some supplies needed to make a more permeant repair.

-My friends saved me from panic.
+My friends saved me from panicking.
 They saved me hundreds or thousands of dollars in repairs.
-They kept me from having to drive around desperately looking for a hotel room on Christmas Eve.
+They saved me from having to desperately look for a hotel room on Christmas Eve.
 They got my house warm.
 Those are all wonderful Christmas gifts.

 But what I am truly grateful for is that I have friends like this.